-SMEs and large firms
+SMEs and large enterprises.

-- (a) trainers' personnel costs (wages plus National Insurance), for the hours during which the trainers participate in the training - (b) trainers' and trainees' operating costs directly relating to the training project such as travel expenses, accommodation costs, materials and supplies directly related to the project, depreciation of tools and equipment, to the extent that they are used exclusively for the training project.) - (c) costs of advisory services linked to the training project - (d) trainees' personnel costs (wages plus National Insurance) and general indirect costs (administrative costs, rent, overheads) for the hours during which the trainees participate in the training
+- (a) trainers' personnel costs (wages plus National Insurance), for the hours during which the trainers participate in the training - (b) trainers' and trainees' operating costs directly relating to the training project such as travel expenses, accommodation costs, materials and supplies directly related to the project, depreciation of tools and equipment, to the extent that they are used exclusively for the training project.) - (c) costs of advisory services linked to the training project - (d) trainees' personnel costs (wages plus Employers National Insurance and pension contribution) and general indirect costs (administrative costs, rent, overheads) for the hours during which the trainees participate in the training